mahyaalizadeh1995/AutoML_Basic/README.md

-# keras_tuner
+# AutoML Basic
-## Optimizing the hyperparameters of the ML model with Keras Tuner library
+Optimizing the hyperparameters of the ML model with Keras Tuner library